Links

 Type of funding: Grants

-Funding opportunities: The Lenfest Institute supports both the digital transformation of heritage news organizations and entrepreneurial news innovators.
+Funding opportunities: The Lenfest Institute supports both the digital transformation of heritage news organisations and entrepreneurial news innovators.
 Its venture-inspired investment strategy is hands-on, kindling experimentation and entrepreneurship in news enterprises large and small.
 Sign up for the Institute’s email newsletter to receive updates on grant calls.

 The Limelight Foundation was founded in 2021 by John Caspers.
 Caspers is an internet entrepreneur and one of the co-founders of payment platform Adyen.
 The organisation is an independent philanthropic foundation, based in the Netherlands.